slab/quill/docs/docs/api/model.md

 ### getIndex <span class="experimental">experimental</span> {#getindex-experimental}

-Returns the distance between the beginning of document to the occurance of the given [Blot](https://github.com/quilljs/parchment).
+Returns the distance between the beginning of document to the occurrence of the given [Blot](https://github.com/quilljs/parchment).

 **Methods**